linppa/cs5700-network-fundamentals/project 4; reliable transport protocol/README.md

   following the tips & hints provided by the professor in the "implementation strategy" section of the assignment description.

+- After completing the basics of the project, I attempted to look at the struct module, however could not quite figure out how to use it.
+I ended up trying to shave off bytes from the packet size by using smaller variable names and attempted to increase the cwnd size up to 10.

 ## Challenges:
 - The biggest challenge was figuring out how to design a packet format that